I have this radical idea…

 On the evening of January 7, 2016, my mother died suddenly of a brain aneurysm.

 I had talked to her that morning; she’d been fine, aside from a headache that she couldn’t shake.
-(But then again, she always had headaches so this wasn’t unusual or alarming.)
 I got the call from my father that evening that they were on their way to the hospital; she was gone a few minutes later.

 The level of devastation we felt was indescribable.
-My mother was a truly important part of our lives.
-She was my best friend (and soon to be business partner).
+My mother was an important part of our lives.
+She was my best friend (and business partner).

 Every vision we had for our future included her in some capacity.
 Her sudden passing altered the trajectory of our lives forever.